 But despite its fame and flavour, fondillón was very nearly the wine that died.
 A combination of disease, war and neglect almost killed it.

-In the 1930s came the chaos of the Spanish civil war, followed almost immediately by World War Two, which disrupted pretty much everything else.
+In the 1930s came the chaos of the Spanish civil war, followed almost immediately by World War Two, which disrupted everything else.
 And when Europe returned to something like normal in the 50s and 60s, fondillón had pretty much dropped off the radar.
-The old-style bodegas were disappearing and getting rid of the toneles, the huge oak barrels used to mature the fondillón.
+The old-style bodegas were struggling to survive, so they got rid of the toneles, the huge oak barrels used to mature the fondillón.

-If it hadn’t been for the determination of a few men who made it their business to keep fondillón alive, that would have been it.
+If it hadn’t been for the determination of a few winemakers who made it their business to keep fondillón alive, that would have been it.

 The years and years of maturing in these monsters is fundamental to the oxidisation process that turns fondillón into a rancio wine, gradually changing colour from red to amber and acquiring its unique nutty flavour.